-Allocation of revenue to recover residual costs occurs based on the contribution to system demand by each tariff class, and the extent that each tariff class uses network assets.
+Allocation of residual network revenue occurs based on the contribution to system demand by each tariff class, and the extent that each tariff class uses network assets.
 For example, the low voltage tariff class receives a larger distribution cost allocation (than a high voltage and sub-transmission connections) given a low voltage connection uses more network assets.
 The residual revenue share outcomes for the low voltage and unmetered tariff classes are projected to be largely stable in the next period.
-We propose a gradual reduction in the contribution to residual cost recovery for the sub-transmission tariff class and an increase for the high voltage tariff class.
+We propose a gradual reduction in residual revenue recovery for the sub-transmission tariff class and an increase for the high voltage tariff class.
 These changes reflect a long-term transition to a cost reflective revenue recovery for all tariff classes.

-3. Allocate residual distribution revenue to tariff charging components We will continue to reduce the proportion of residual costs recovered from non-peak energy charges, as per the AER's 2019 decision for the 2019-24 period.
-Revenue to contribute to the recovery of residual costs will gradually increase on existing demand, capacity, and fixed charge components.
+3. Allocate residual distribution revenue to tariff charging components

+We will continue to reduce the proportion of residual costs recovered from non-peak energy charges, as per the AER's 2019 decision for the 2019-24 period.
+Residual revenue recovery will gradually increase on existing demand, capacity, and fixed charge components.